 Donations and Memberships

 FCA has received a combination of donations and memberships from farmers, restaurateurs, chefs, butchers, retailers and concerned consumers.
 A $1,000 membership gives the member a vote at the Annual General Meeting, hence, a say in decisions for the future of FCA.
 Livestock farmers who become voting members will also be entitled to priority scheduling for slaughter.
 Donations of any denomination continue to be welcome.
+The services of FCA are available to all farmers, with or without a membership.

 The project is spearheaded by Barbara Schaefer, a local farmer of pasture-raised heritage breed pigs.
 With her extensive background in not-for-profit management and fundraising, she secured the funds for the initial purchase of the slaughterhouse and for making upgrades necessary prior to opening.
 She continues to oversee the operations of FCA.